fcharra/Multiplexed-Logger/README.md

 # Output formats

 Multiplexed-Logger can output in either JSON or plain text format.
 XML or custom string formats may be added in the future.

-At the time of this writing, outputting files in JSON in both sync and async modes require rewriting the file in sync mode before closing.
-This may cause performace issues when closing a log file, if such file has many logs.
-A fix will be worked out before releasing to npm.

 # Default settings